whoisjerzy/Multilingual-Script/README.md

 Contributions to the project are welcome!
 If you find a bug, have an enhancement idea, or want to add new features, feel free to submit a pull request.

-## Acknowledgments

-A big thank you to the open-source community for their invaluable resources and tutorials that contributed to the development of this project.

-Happy coding!